madmankind/Creator-Hive--main/DEVELOPER_REFERENCE.md

 **Data Model:**
 - All results are sourced from `src/lib/curatedTalent.ts`
 - Followers, engagement rate, interests, and brand partners are maintained manually
-- Access is gated via `useAuthStore` — unauthenticated visitors see a "members only" message
+- Access is gated via NextAuth session — unauthenticated visitors see a "members only" message

 ### 5. Creator Onboarding